15 Best Upcoming Space Horror Video Games We Can’t Wait To Play - Gameranx

 Release Date: TBA

-Revealed recently at The PC Gaming Show, the sci-fi space horror game The Alters gives the concept of space horror a bit of a psychological twist in its main premise.
-As main character Jan, players will awaken aboard a strange space vessel that’s travelling across an alien planet.
-However, Jan’s not alone; he’s accompanied by a number of alternative versions of himself, known as The Alters.
+Revealed recently at The PC Gaming Show, the sci-fi space horror game The Alters gives the concept of space horror a bit of a psychological twist.
+As main character Jan, players will awaken aboard a strange space vessel that’s traveling across an alien planet.
+However, Jan’s not alone; he’s accompanied by a number of alternative versions of himself known as the Alters.
 Players will discover that in order to survive and find a way home, they’ll have to face all the different aspects of Jan’s personality in their ‘Alter’ forms.
 It’s a philosophical take on space horror and looks like a really interesting narrative adventure.

 #6 Fort Solis